 Considering you're working with potentially dangerous tools and elements that could melt your face off in a nanosecond, we'd say there's going to be a certain level of stress involved.

-That said, taking all the necessary precautions to ensure your safety and the safety of your coworkers ensures that your possible anxiety about that part of it will be kept to a minimum.
+That said, taking all the necessary precautions to ensure your safety and the safety of your co-workers ensures that your potential anxiety about that part of the job will be kept to a minimum.

 Your family and friends may have concerns that you'll start glowing in the dark, but that's not something you spend much time thinking about.
 You're going to have to ease their trepidation with your incredible knowledge and understanding of nuclear science.
 You're about as likely to develop superpowers as you are a glowing skin tone.